syncfusion-content/blazor-docs/blazor/diagram-component/group.md

 ## Interaction

-You can edit the nodeg roup and its children at runtime.
+You can edit the node group and its children at runtime.
 We able to interact the nodegroup as like the node interaction like resize, rotate and drag.
 For more information about node interaction, refer to [Interaction](https://blazor.syncfusion.com/documentation/diagram-component/nodes/interaction).

 ### Selecting a NodeGroup